Juniper/wistar/docs/junos_space_17_1R1_install.rst

   Enter password for cluster maintenance mode:
   Re-enter password:

 11. You will now have the opportunity to verify your settings, once you are satisfied with them enter **A** to apply the settings.
-Junos Space will then reboot.
+Junos Space will then reboot to complete the installation.

 ::